SofRozo/SofRozo/README.md

 ## 👩‍💻 About Me:

-- Hi, my name is Sofia — a Systems Engineering student and **AI enthusiast** 🚀
+* Hi, my name is **Sofía** — a Systems Engineering student and **AI enthusiast** 🚀
-- 🔬 I’m currently involved in an **undergraduate research project** with the **Biomedical Engineering Department** at *Universidad de los Andes*, where we’re applying **differential privacy techniques** to machine learning models for physiological signal analysis.
+* 🔬 I’m currently a **Visiting Student Intern** at Purdue University (College of Engineering), working on computational nanotechnology and high-performance computing.
-- 🌱 I’m currently learning how to build **web apps** using React.
+* 🤝 I love participating in **hackathons**, where I get to combine creativity, teamwork, and AI to build impactful solutions.
-- 👯 I’m looking to collaborate on **AI, ML and Cybersecurity projects**.
+* 👯 I’m looking to collaborate on **AI, ML, and Cybersecurity projects**.
-- 💬 Ask me about Machine Learning, AI, Python for Data Science, and tools like Scikit-learn, TensorFlow, and Pandas.
+* 💬 Ask me about Machine Learning, AI, Python for Data Science, and tools like Scikit-learn, TensorFlow, and Pandas.
-- ⚡ Fun fact: I scored over **1600 points** on my university’s Senecode Python exercise platform.
+* ⚡ Fun fact: I scored over **1600 points** on my university’s *Senecode* Python exercise platform.

 ## 📲 Contact Me: